Party for Neighbourly Love, Freedom and Diversity: Animal rights

 The PNVD ultimately aimed to establish a universal treaty guaranteeing all animals basic rights.

 In addition, the party planned to heavily restrict animal testing and completely prohibit the consumption of meat and fish: they viewed the killing of animals, no matter what purpose it serves, as murder.
 Industries currently depending on the sale of animal meat would receive provisional financial support from the government.
 Hunting and fishing for sport would also be banned.
-The party also supported laws criminalizing the "sexual maltreatment" of animals.
+The party also supported laws criminalising the "sexual maltreatment" of animals.